chromium/chromium/components/autofill/README.md

     `components/autofill/core/browser/form_parsing/regex_patterns.h` if
     `features::kAutofillParsingPatternProvider` is enabled.
 * Crowd sourcing
-  * `AutofillDownloadManager` is responsible for downloading field classifications.
+  * `AutofillCrowdsourcingManager` is responsible for downloading field classifications and uploading type votes.
   * Crowd sourcing is applied (for lookups and voting) for forms of any size but the server can handle small forms differently, see [`http://cs/IsSmallForm%20file:autofill`](http://cs/IsSmallForm%20file:autofill).